Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

-\end{linenomath} Here, the constraint \eqref{eq:ConstB} ensures that FedDif must not deteriorate the diffusion efficiency.
-Retraining the model is prohibited by constraint \eqref{eq:ConstC} because it may induce weight divergence.
-Note that over-training the model using a single dataset can occur the weight divergence problem, namely, the overfitting problem\cite{ref:noniid1}.
-The constraint \eqref{eq:ConstD} represents that PUEs can train only one model in a diffusion round.
-The constraint \eqref{eq:ConstE} indicates the minimum tolerable QoS requirement of PUEs.
-D2D communications overlying cellular networks are employed for the diffusion mechanism represented as the constraint \eqref{eq:ConstF}.
-It can be easily seen that the diffusion efficiency maximization problem in \eqref{eq:objFunc} is a combinatorial optimization problem.
-It is difficult to obtain the solution directly because the set of feasible solutions is discrete.
-Therefore, based on the auction theory, we will design the diffusion strategy for finding a feasible solution that simultaneously minimizes the IID distance and required spectral resources.
-In the following section, we will provide a theoretical basis for the feasible solutions that can relieve the weight divergence problem and minimize IID distance.
+Here, constraint~\eqref{eq:ConstB} ensures that FedDif does not deteriorate the diffusion efficiency.
+Retraining the model is prohibited by the constraint~\eqref{eq:ConstC} because it may induce weight divergence.
+Overtraining a model using a single dataset can cause a weight-divergence problem~\citep{ref:noniid1}.
+The constraint~\eqref{eq:ConstD} indicates that the PUEs can train only one model in a diffusion round.
+Constraint~\eqref{eq:ConstE} indicates the minimum tolerable QoS requirement of PUEs.
+D2D communications overlying cellular networks are employed for the diffusion mechanism, represented by the constraint~\eqref{eq:ConstF}.
+It can be easily seen that the diffusion efficiency maximization problem in~\eqref{eq:objFunc} is a combinatorial optimization problem.
+It is difficult to obtain a solution directly because the set of feasible solutions is discrete.
+Therefore, based on auction theory, we design a diffusion strategy to find a feasible solution that simultaneously minimizes the IID distance and required spectral resources.
+In the following section, we provide a theoretical basis for feasible solutions that can solve the weight-divergence problem and minimize IID distance.